 The pension plan commissions an independent actuary to conduct a funding valuation each year.
 The actuary determines how much money is required to pay pensions by making assumptions about the future inflation rate, future return on invested assets, future salary increases, age at retirement, life expectancy and other factors.

-Valuation assumptions change over time and typically differ from actual results.
 Annual market fluctuations may cause the plan's investment performance to vary considerably compared to expected annual returns.
 Teachers' uses a smoothing method to mitigate short-term volatility in asset values.

 As noted above, the plan's demographic assumptions are reviewed annually and the January 1, 2018, valuation reflects refinements to the ratio of credited service to qualifying service assumed for future pension accruals as well as the retirement assumptions.
 Both of these changes were as a result of a study performed focused on the longer period of time required for members to reach full-time employment.